 In essence, after more than 70 years this is still the case.
 However, is this arrangement sustainable and even if it is - should it be maintained?
-Not only Chancellor Merkel but also others like her have raised doubts about its durability, 83 prompted by the developments described above and by the structural incentive inherent in a relationship of asymmetrical interdependence: "Guaranteeing protection from outside threats, being able to defend yourself, however, is a prerequisite and the innermost core of the sovereignty of states."
+Not only Chancellor Merkel but also others like her have raised doubts about its durability, prompted by the devel-

-- 82 Speech by Chancellor Merkel [see note 40]. - 83 Ibid.; for two academic voices, see Freedman and Michaels: "The weakest link in the whole nuclear order remains extended deterrence, the requirement that the United States accepts the risk of nuclear war on behalf of
+82 Speech by Chancellor Merkel [see note 40].

+83 Ibid.; for two academic voices, see Freedman and Michaels: "The weakest link in the whole nuclear order remains extended deterrence, the requirement that the United States accepts the risk of nuclear war on behalf of